matthewtownson/Python_KD4014/CODE_OF_CONDUCT.md

 ---
 layout: page
-title: "Contributor Code of Conduct"
+title: "Code of Conduct"
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+The Carpentries is a community-led project.
+We value the involvement of everyone in the community.
+We are committed to creating a friendly and respectful place for learning, teaching and contributing.
+All participants in our events and communications are expected to show respect and courtesy to others.

+To make clear what is expected, everyone participating in Carpentry activities is required to conform to the [Code of Conduct][coc].

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].